RIVER FALLS, Wis.

 in River Falls will increase by 14,000 over the next five years.
 Without robust primary care provision in the city, fewer specialist services such as mental health, surgery or orthopedics are able to be supported.
 Allina Health’s significant investment in primary care aims to address those issues by enabling

 more people to receive their care in River Falls.

-details of the clinic will be finalized over the coming months.
+Many details of the clinic will be finalized over the coming months.
 Allina Health hopes to bring new programs and services to the region, which could include mental health services, integrative health programs from the

-Institute for Health and Healing and telehealth capability (real time videoconferencing
+Penny GeorgeTMInstitute for Health and Healing and

 thousands of dollars in community grants, charitable donations and scholarships in the past few years alone; and we plan to add to the 264 jobs we already provide right here in River Falls.
 This new investment in the health care services we provide in western Wisconsin is further demonstration of our commitment to the

 people of Pierce and St. Croix counties."